 “These questions are important.
 We need to be able to answer them.”

-That’s more like it, huh?
+Now that’s more like it!
 This time the speaker is invoking the collective “we” to equally include everyone in the room to foster open communication.

 True leaders are builders of a collective-we culture, actively encouraging and supporting information sharing and collaboration.
-A collective-we organization is, therefore, much more likely to utilize knowledge management (KM)/enterprise information management (EIM) tools.
+A collective-we organization is therefore much more likely to utilize knowledge management (KM)/enterprise information management (EIM) tools effectively.
 Doing so enables the organization to not only solve problems more quickly, but also proactively find problems before they turn into a crisis.

-In his book Know What You Don’t Know (an excellent book I have written about previously), business school professor Michael Roberto strongly urges organizations to develop problem finding skills.
-Roberto recently commented about new technologies that enable internal crowdsourcing, aka the collective-we:
+In his excellent book Know What You Don’t Know, business school professor Michael Roberto urged organizations to develop problem finding skills.

-Organizations must frankly answer, “Why did we fail?”
+1. Organizations must answer, “Why did we fail?”

-Take a look at a failure that took place in the organization.
-Ask yourself, Could we have seen it coming… were there some signals we missed?
+Take a hard look at a failure that took place in the organization.
+Ask yourself… How could we have seen this coming?
+Were there some telltale signals we missed?
 Why did we miss them?

-Such a candid self-assessment in response to a business mistake often reveals that misinformed decisions were indeed due to incomplete information that did not include critical business signals.
-These signals often do not reside within structured databases and data warehouses; rather, they are found in unstructured content: text-based information within documents, customer notes, wikis, email, news and external websites.
+Such an unflinching self-assessment after a business failure will often reveal misinformed decisions caused by incomplete information that did not include critical business signals.
+These signals usually do not reside within structured data sources such as data warehouses; rather, they are often found within unstructured content: text-based information buried within documents, customer notes, wikis, email, news and websites.

-If you [write] a 100-page report… no one is going to read it.
-The answer is not a big report… The most important thing is boiling it down into key bullets… the key takeaways – and technology can play a role in helping to share those.
+If you write a 100-page report, no one is going to read it.
+The answer is not a big report… The most important thing is boiling it down into key bullets… and technology can play a role to effectively share those key takeaways.

 A unified KM/EIM system will index, find and present the key takeaways from every “100-page report no one is going to read” on demand, so users can utilize them whenever they are needed to help directly address any given matter at hand.

-In a real world example, a level 1 IT support rep for a leading financial services firm resolved a serious enterprise application failure incident with no known workaround in the first call.
-The rep used the company’s KM system to search company-wide data sources for a possible resolution.
+In a real world example, a level 1 IT support rep for a leading financial services firm resolved, in the first call, a critical stop enterprise application failure incident with no known workaround.
+The rep used the company’s KM system to search for a possible resolution.
 Success!
-The system found some “key takeaways” extracted from a 100-plus page application development transitional document written by one of the original programmers in India.
+The system found the answer, extracted from a 100-plus page application development transitional document written by one of the original programmers.

-Few people probably ever read this entire document, or even knew it existed; and yet, the company’s unified KM/EIM empowered the company’s collective-we from halfway around the world to solve a serious problem, by finding and presenting that document when it was needed.
+Few people had probably ever read that entire document, or even knew it existed; and yet, the company’s unified KM/EIM platform empowered the company’s collective-we from halfway around the world to solve a serious problem, by finding and presenting the key points from that document precisely when it was needed.

-The same financial services firm also integrated key information about their own employees into their KM system, such as each worker’s areas of subject matter expertise and current areas of research.
+The same financial services firm mentioned above also added to their KM system useful information about their own employees, including each worker’s areas of subject matter expertise.
 Through such “expert finder” capabilities, a worker within a global organization can find and seek help from co-workers, whether they’re down the hall or anywhere else in the world – once again, empowering the organization’s collective-we to cross international boundaries.